SixK/coco-annotator/README.md

 - [ ] find a library to replace vue-touch for pinching
 - [ ] Make source code work without Vue2 compatibility mode
 - [ ] Understand Keypoints and make them fully work
+- [ ] Restore all shortcuts
+- [ ] Fix undefined Category error when clicking on some annotations

 At this state, source code tested only using docker-compose.dev.yml.
 Lot of eslint errors appears, but application is functionnal